 Here's what you can expect from painting a bedroom yourself:

-Paint: A gallon of paint costs between $20–$100.
+Paint: A gallon of paint costs between $20 and $100.
 Professional painters receive a discount, which is why you'll see lower prices on your estimate if you hire a contractor.

 Ladder: Always use an appropriate ladder, not a chair or a moving bin, if you need to reach high ceilings.
-These will run you between $60–$200.
+These will run you between $60 and $200.

 The best bedroom paint colors create a calm and tranquil getaway to cool you down from the rush of the day.
 Stick with natural earth tones and pale neutral colors like blues, pale greens, cream, white and gray.
 Add vibrant accent hues in a child's room or if you're looking to wake up to a burst of color.

 One of the most exciting parts of painting a bedroom is updating all the accents that go with the new hue.
 Consider updating your baseboards for a fresh look, for example.
-You can also choose new window treatments and some cozy bedroom lighting ideas
+You may also consider painting your windows if they’re wooden.